kamranvat/gpt-seminar/report/report.md

     return x.to(device), y.to(device)
 ```

-This sliding window approach ensures our model sees diverse examples while maintaining the sequential relationships essential for language learning.
+This sliding window approach ensures our model sees diverse examples while maintaining the sequential relationships we need for language learning.

 Small Model (64 dimensions, 4 heads, 4 layers): Perfect for experimentation and understanding the architecture.
-Fast training allows rapid iteration and debugging.
+We used this for testing and debugging.
-Medium Model (256 dimensions, 4 heads, 6 layers): Our recommended configuration, striking an optimal balance between performance and computational efficiency.
-This became our primary experimental setup.
+"Large" Model (256 dimensions, 4 heads, 6 layers): Our training configuration, with more performance, but still small enough to run on our equipment.
+This was our primary experimental setup, on which the models we evaluate below were trained.
-Large Model (256 dimensions, 16 heads, 12 layers): Pushing toward maximum performance within our computational constraints, demonstrating how the architecture scales.

 The training loop incorporates modern best practices:

 ```python